 Vaccines are recommended but not required for travel to Cook Islands.
 Check this website for further information regarding this:

 The allowances for the usual items are, up to 4.5 litres of Beer and 2 litres of other alcohol.
 200 cigarettes, 20 cigars or 250grams of tobacco.
 Duty free shopping for other goods is available to all visitors on arrival and departure, at the airport and at shops around the Island.
 Goods over the value of $750NZ are liable for duty.

 WiFi is not available everywhere in Rarotonga.
-Purchase data packages from www.bluesky.co.ck and at the Bluesky shop in Avarua.
-You can then access data at one of the 170 WiFi hotspots around the Island.
+Purchase data packages on your phone from Vodafone C.I. or the Vodafone app and also from the shop in Avarua.
+You can then access data at one of the many WiFi hotspots around the Island.
 Most of these can be found at restaurant and accommodation locations.
-Data pack prices are:

 Rarotonga has an international airport and is the entry point to other Cook Islands.
 It is located in the North/West corner of the Island, running from the ocean edge at the West end of runway.
 Stand at the Island edge to watch incoming and departing flights.
 Most flights in and out of Rarotonga are at night so do arrange airport transfers or a taxi to your accommodation before you arrive.
 Duty free for arrivals is located just inside the building before you get to immigration (I’ve heard the 2nd store is slightly cheaper) Duty free shops for departures will open when the departure lounge is open for the next flight.